BillNace/18341_P3_NOC/README.md

 ## 341 Linter

-Your repo will include a "Linter."
+Your repo will include a "Linter" that will show up on git commits as "Slang/Tidy."
 That is a tool to inspect your code and provide suggestions based on style and common syntax issues.
 It is more than the syntax checker that VCS employs to check your code.
 Rather, it can find legal syntax constructs and give you feedback if it thinks there might be the potential for a